Just imagine how wonderful it is to see the processes automated in such a way, that the work would not stop once it has entered the pipeline!

-By continuously repeating these phases, AI-based solution improves itself over time.
-This way, such software is great for a long-term perspective, and it would turn out to be more financially beneficial in the long run.
+By continuously repeating these phases, AI-based solutions improve over time.
+This way, such software is great for a long-term perspective.
+Moreover it is more financially beneficial in the long run.
 Besides, the solution brings the following bunch of benefits:

 - it detects more cheating attempts than traditional tools, or human investigators